mcvinding/cluster-stat-workshop/tutorial.md

 2. Non-parametric cluster-based permutation tests on a single channel.
 3. Non-parametric cluster-based permutation tests on the full sensor-array.

 In this tutorial you will do a group-level analysis from a within-subject experiment with two experimental conditions and N=20 subjects.
 The *unit of observation* is the single subject.
-You can find the data here: <link>.
+You can find the data here: [LINK](https://www.dropbox.com/sh/ye51s8735ma2x8a/AAC9OjUBUSLgdombDuxifcYda?dl=0).

 ## Data and Hypothesis